-System of Award Management (SAM) registration and renewal can take as long as 10 business days to complete.
+System of Award Management (SAM) registration and renewal can take as long as 10 business days to complete .

-If you do not have an Employer Identification Number (EIN), the process can take up to 5 weeks.
+If you do not have an Employer Identification Number (EIN), the process can take up to 5 weeks to obtain an EIN from the Internal Revenue Service.
+There is no fee associated with these processes.
+These processes cannot be expedited.

 SAM registration procedures can be accessed at www.sam.gov.